In Europe a rare disease is defined as one that affects less than 1 person in 2,000. There are about 7,000 rare diseases.

 International conferences are regularly convened

-Some welcome patient advocates, representatives and delegates but others are only for professionals.
+Some welcome patient advocates, representatives and delegates, but others are only for professionals.
+Watch out for details in our calendar of events.

 Patient voice is crucial